ArcaSolutions/arcatraining.github.io/_posts/2015-11-26-creating-new-theme.markdown

 ---

 ### First Steps
-The new eDirectory uses now the Symfony structure in the Front-End pages.
-But the world is not perfect, so you need to be aware that you may have to change old stuff too, before getting ready to build your own Custom Theme.

 To start creating a new theme, you need to duplicate the default theme folder in `app/Resources/themes/` and give it the name of your custom theme.